saisandeepvaddi/ten-hands/README.md

 4. Installers will be available in `dist` folder.

+## Note

+I am making updates in `v2.0.0` branch.
+Check Projects tab to see what I'm working on.
+You can pull and build that branch to get latest updates (with a risk of getting unstable build).

 # Configuration

 A `config.json` is supported which is placed at `~/.ten-hands/` path.